QUICK TRAIL FACTS

 A 5.5-mile section of the Round the Mountain Trail, built in 2020/2021, takes you below the craggy ridge of Ragged Mountain and curves around the northeast side of Mirror Lake.
 While there are some ups and downs, you don’t summit any mountains on this trail; it’s fairly easy and has nice views (in the winter, through trees), despite not reaching higher elevations!
 It is also popular with fat bikers.
 I believe it is gravel-based, and there is a wheelchair accessible portion at the start, near the Thorndike Brook trailhead.

 I have started exploring the eastern side of this trail system, gradually getting closer to NEMBA’s Goose River trail network, which is a system designed for mountain bikers (these are not shown on my map).
 The Ragged Mountain side trails, as I’m calling them, start from the bunny slope on the Snow Bowl, branching off left about half-way up, and then criss-crossing uphill.
 You’ll see a trail kiosk in front of and slightly to the left of the bunny slop where you can park.
 You can also park in front of the tennis courts nearby.

-Directions: You can plug in Camden Snow Bowl into your GPS — it’ll get you there.
+Directions: You can plug in Camden Snow Bowl into your GPS — it’ll get you there!
 The ski area is on your left if you are driving away from Camden on Hosmer Pond Road.
 You can also park at many other trail heads along Route 17, Hope Street, and other spots.
 Check out the maps I’ve added below, or click on the links above to get trail maps.